cmmorrow/uuid/README.md

 ## Requirements

-uuid is written in Elixir and will require Elixir > 1.10 if installed locally.
+uuid is written in Elixir and will require Elixir > 1.10 and `mix` if installed locally.

 ## Installation